What is the difference between this program and the traditional City Scholars program?

-Fill out the form to determine your eligibility for Startup City Scholars in the Fall semester before joining the program in Chicago for the Spring semester.
+Fill out the applicable interest form to determine your eligibility for Startup City Scholars.
 If you are interested in entering your project team in the CNVC, applications are due Nov.
-20th, 2020 and instructions can be found on the CNVC website.
+9th, 2021 and instructions can be found on the CNVC website.
 This program currently only runs during the Spring semester.

 After I apply what are the next steps?

-All eligibility forms are reviewed by a faculty committee.
-Students will be notified that they are eligible by November 20th.
+All submitted interest forms are reviewed by a faculty committee.
+Students will be notified that they are eligible by November 9th.
 In the meantime, interested students should attend CNVC events hosted by University of Chicago to meet your potential teammates and develop your project idea.
 If you are interested in entering your project team in CNVC, applications are due Nov.
-20th, 2020.
-Students looking to join a team can do so before January 6th by attending networking events with prospective and final teams.
+9th, 2021.
+Students looking to join a team can do so by attending networking events with prospective and final teams.

 Where will I live?